Phil's World Pub Guides - West Yorkshire, UK

 DEWSBURY

-West Riding Licensed Refreshment Rooms A fine range of real ales in a nice multi-roomed pub located on the Huddersfield-bound platform.
+West Riding Refreshment Rooms A fine range of real ales in a nice multi-roomed pub located on the Huddersfield-bound platform.
 Interesting memorabilia covers the walls.
 Wedged at peak times.

 Station